 Additional testing (eg, cover test, cover-uncover test, refraction, ophthalmoscopy, slit lamp)

-Photoscreening is one approach for screening very young children and those who are unable to undergo subjective testing because of learning or developmental disorders.
-Photoscreening involves use of a camera to record images of pupillary reflexes during fixation on a visual target and red reflexes in response to light; the images are then compared for symmetry.
+Photoscreening is one approach for screening preverbal children and those who are unable to undergo subjective testing because of learning or developmental disorders.
+Photoscreening involves use of a special camera that analyzes red reflexes during fixation on a visual target to identify risk factors for amblyopia.

 Screening in older children consists of acuity testing with figures, which do not require knowing the alphabet (eg, tumbling E figures, Allen cards, HOTV figures or characters), or Snellen eye charts.

 Identifying the underlying cause requires additional testing.
 Strabismus can be confirmed with the alternate cover test or the cover-uncover test (see diagnosis of strabismus Diagnosis Strabismus is misalignment of the eyes, which causes deviation from the parallelism of normal gaze.
 Diagnosis is clinical, including observation of the corneal light reflex and use of a cover... read more ).
 Ophthalmologists can confirm refractive error by doing a refraction on each eye.
 Obstruction of the visual axis can be confirmed by ophthalmoscopy or slit-lamp examination.

 1. Loh AR, Chiang MF: Pediatric vision screening.
 Pediatr Rev 39(5):225–234, 2018. doi: 10.1542/pir.2016-0191